rednafi/rednafi.com/content/zephyr/footnotes_for_the_win.md

 reference section also allows you to provide more context on each link, like a title or description.

-Moreover, adding multiple links to the same target is straightforward since you simply add the footnote numbers like this[^3][^4].
+Moreover, adding multiple links to the same origin is straightforward since you simply add the footnote numbers like this[^3][^4].
 Plus, you don't have to manually create a separate reference section; it automatically gets created for you as you start adding footnotes.
 See the reference section in this post and click on the backref links to go back to the origin.